curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-2.md

 # cat /etc/shadow | grep 'nixos'
 ```

-The hash in the output should be the same as the "/etc/nixos/nixos.password" file.
+The hash in the output should be the same as the content of "/etc/nixos/nixos.password" or `hashedPassword` value.
 Only quit root shell **after** verify.

 ## Run each service as different user